 Clouds and Precipitation

 The Clouds and Precipitation map shows the expected precipitation, rain or snow, as well as the cloud cover during a given time period.
-The amount of precipitation is added from the previous (forecast) time interval (last 60 minutes).
-The legend of colours helps you visualise quickly the amount of precipitation (in l/m²).
+The amount of precipitation is added from the previous (forecast) time interval (e.g. last 60 minutes).
+The legend of colours helps you to quickly visualise the amount of precipitation (in l/m²).
 Snow is marked by white stars.

 Aside from the cloud and precipitation maps, we also show maps with solely precipitation.